imzqqq/chat/website/spec/attic/v1_registration_login.rst

 :Type:
   ``m.login.recaptcha``
 :Description:
-  Login is supported by responding to a captcha (in the case of the Chat server implementation, Google's Recaptcha library is used).
+  Login is supported by responding to a captcha (in the case of the Synapse implementation, Google's Recaptcha library is used).

 To respond to this type, reply with::